CCFSC

 Picture

-Kathryn is executive director of the Locker Project, a Portland-based nonprofit that operates school-based take-home food programs in partnership with Good Shepherd Food Bank.
-Kathryn has worked as an academic editor for more than 25.
+Kathryn is executive director of the Locker Project, a South Portland-based nonprofit that operates school- and community-based take-home food programs for children and families in Cumberland County.
+She worked as an academic editor for more than 25 years before moving to Maine and taking on her current role.

 Picture